pereperi/dsdm-cds_final_project/README.md

 - Follow a consistent structure for model classes, including methods for training, predicting, and saving/loading models.
 - Document the model's purpose, underlying algorithms, and any hyperparameters.
 - Ensure models are compatible with the existing data preprocessing and feature engineering pipeline.
+- The model is contained in its own function, where it's trained.
+To try different models, create different functions and edit the

 4. Metrics
 - Metrics should be implemented as standalone functions or within a metrics class.